-PhD Food and Nutrition: Course Details, Eligibility, Admission, Syllabus, Top Colleges, Jobs & Salary
+PhD Food and Nutrition: Course Details, Eligibility, Admission, Syllabus, and Top Colleges

 PhD Food and Nutrition is a higher doctorate with a focus on higher-order research and scholarly outputs in clinical nutrition, public health, food safety, and functional foods.
 The candidates have the option to specialize in diverse subareas like Food Science and Technology, Nutrition and Dietetics, etc.

 The length of the regular full-time PhD program is three years, extendable to five years.
-The applicants should have at least 55% aggregate marks in MSc and a valid score in the national or state-level entrance exam, e.g., CSIR NET, UGC NET, or SET.
+The applicants should have at least 55% aggregate marks in MSc and a valid score in the national or state-level entrance exam, e.g., CSIR NET, GATE, or SET.

 Table of Contents